paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-049-authorizations.md

 <a id="section-4902"></a>
 ## § 4902.
 Authorizations of appropriations

-Funds are authorized to be appropriated for fiscal years 2022 and 2023 for necessary expenses of the Coast Guard as follows:
+Funds are authorized to be appropriated for fiscal years 2026 and 2027 for necessary expenses of the Coast Guard as follows:

 (1)

   (A) For the operation and maintenance of the Coast Guard, not otherwise provided for—

-    (i) $10,000,000,000 for fiscal year 2022; and
+    (i) $11,851,875,000 for fiscal year 2026; and

-    (ii) $10,750,000,000 for fiscal year 2023.
+    (ii) $13,500,000,000 for fiscal year 2027.

-  (B) Of the amount authorized under subparagraph (A)(i), $23,456,000 shall be for environmental compliance and restoration.
+  (B) Of the amount authorized under subparagraph (A)(i), $25,570,000 shall be for environmental compliance and restoration.

-  (C) Of the amount authorized under subparagraph (A)(ii), $24,353,000 shall be for environmental compliance and restoration.
+  (C) Of the amount authorized under clause (ii) of subparagraph (A), $26,848,500 shall be for environmental compliance and restoration.

 (2)

   (A) For the procurement, construction, renovation, and improvement of aids to navigation, shore facilities, vessels, aircraft, and systems, including equipment related thereto, and for maintenance, rehabilitation, lease, and operation of facilities and equipment—

-    (i) $3,312,114,000 for fiscal year 2022; and
+    (i) $3,651,480,000 for fiscal year 2026; and

-    (ii) $3,477,600,000 for fiscal year 2023.
+    (ii) $3,700,000,000 for fiscal year 2027.

   (B) Of the amounts authorized under subparagraph (A), the following amounts shall be for the alteration of bridges: